grails/grails-maven/README.md

     grails:run-app
     grails:run-app-https

-As well as hooks into the normal Maven lifecyle like `compile`, `package` and `test` for Grails applications.
+As well as hooks into the normal Maven lifecycle like `compile`, `package` and `test` for Grails applications.

 You can create an example POM with any Grails application by doing: